 We used a series of co-creation activities to explore and understand from a variety of viewpoints what kind of lifestyle and exercise intervention might be useful and manageable for people with PoTS.

 We also wanted to explore how best to go about making sure that the intervention works, and when testing such an intervention how to make such a trial as feasible as possible for people with PoTS to get involved – for example, making sure we are asking the right questions, and that taking part in testing elements (e.g. physiological testing, completing questionnaires, taking part in interviews) is not too onerous.
 We published a protocol for this intervention and have since further co-created this in response to COVID-19.
 The updated protocol was ethically approved and has now been published.
+The process of co-creating the intervention and feasibility trial is online here.

 Stage 2 – in process